apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 - ``max_consecutive_failed_dag_runs``: Overrides :ref:`config:core__max_consecutive_failed_dag_runs_per_dag`.

-Disalbe deletion of stale dags
+Disable deletion of stale dags
 ------------------------------

 In a versioned DAG context, there may be a need to run two versions of DAGs in parallel in two versions of workers.